Abbilaash/Richie2.com/README.md

 ## about.html:
 - [ ] Basic contents can be directly copied from the existing site @ RichieBartlett.com
-- [ ] There should be a subtle section to sign-up for a newsletter.
+- [ ] There should be a subtle section for newsletter sign-up.
 Users can volunteer their email.

 ## work.html: